ajoalenjeen/BANK-MARKETING-AB-TESTING/README.md

 2. **Previous campaign success is the strongest predictor (validated by A/B test).** Prior subscribers converted at 65.1% vs 8.8% for fresh leads — a 56 percentage point gap (two-proportion z-test, p < 0.001, **Cohen's h = 1.27, very large effect**).

-3. **Cellular outperforms telephone by 2.8x — universally and significantly.** 14.7% vs 5.2% across all 41,176 contacts (z-test, p < 0.001, h = 0.33).
+3. **Cellular outperforms telephone by 2.8x — universally and significantly. (validated by A/B test)** 14.7% vs 5.2% across all 41,176 contacts (z-test, p < 0.001, h = 0.33).
 The advantage holds within every job category and every month — no demographic segment performs better on telephone.

 4. **Diminishing returns set in after 3 contacts (chi-square confirmed).** Conversion drops from 13.0% (1 contact) to 5.5% (6+ contacts).
 Pairwise z-tests show the effect becomes meaningful at the 4-5 contact threshold.